pudly/schmopera-hugo/content/articles/hidden-secrets-of-the-soubrette.md

 ---
-title: Hidden secrets of the soubrette
+title: "Hidden secrets of the soubrette"
 ---

 Recently we came across a [curious post](https://www.reddit.com/r/singing/) on Reddit, specifically in [r/singing](https://www.reddit.com/r/singing/), from someone who had learned a rather skewed idea of the soubrette: